loops-wg/gen-info/draft-welzl-loops-gen-info.md

 specific data packet format.

 The generic information set needs to be mapped to a specific encapsulation protocol to actually run the LOOPS optimizations.
-The current version of this document contains sketches of bindings to GUE
-{{-gue}} and Geneve {{-geneve}}.
+A companion document contains a sketch of a binding to the tunnel encapsulation protocol Geneve {{-geneve}}.

 --- middle